jscraftsman/Learn-TDD/README.md

    let array_one = [1, 2, 3];
    let array_two = [1, 2, 3];

    // INCORRECT COMPARISON.
-This comparison is not strict and will not compare the values of the array assert.equal(array_one, array_two); // Returns false;
+This comparison is not strict and will not compare the values of the two arrays assert.equal(array_one, array_two); // Returns false;

    // CORRECT USAGE